Fred Drummond Home305 North Price Avenue

 |Tour begins at 10am.
 The last tour of the day begins at 4pm.|

 Fred Drummond Home

 In 1890 Drummond married Adeline Gentner, a German-American girl from Coffeyville, Kansas.
-By 1895 the couple had saved enough money for Fred to buy a partnership in the company he worked for.
-The enterprise prospered and, in 1904, Drummond bought out a trader in Hominy, forming the Hominy Trading Company.
+By 1895 the couple had saved enough money for Drummond to buy a partnership in the company for which he worked.
+The enterprise prospered and in 1904 Drummond bought out a trader in Hominy, forming the Hominy Trading Company.
 Through this economic base, Drummond expanded his operations to include ranching, banking, and real estate.
 Like the business, the Drummond family also grew.
 By 1896 the Drummonds were the parents of four children: R.C.
 (Cecil), F.G.
 (Gentner), Blanche, and A.A.
 (Jack).
 Following the death of Fred Drummond in 1913, the three sons formed the Drummond Cattle Company which prospered well into the next decade.

 As a reflection of financial success, Fred and Addie built a substantial home in Hominy.
 The three-story house, completed in 1905, is Victorian in style and features a central square tower, second floor balcony, and false dormers.
 The first floor is constructed of native sandstone while the upper floors are frame covered by painted shingles of light and dark green.
 Light for the house was supplied by a gas generating unit located in the basement and water from a cistern was distributed by air-pressure.

 The house was deeded to the Oklahoma Historical Society in 1980 and was placed on the National Register of Historic Places in 1981.